joinemm/homepage/content/yubikey-nixos-guide.md

 I have defined both of the keys as possible decryption keys to decrypt `hosts/host/secrets.yaml` with, in their corresponding groups (`pgp` and `age`).

 Now when I try to open `secrets.yaml`, my GPG key is read from the Yubikey, and the file is decrypted.
 If my Yubikey is not plugged in, I cannot decrypt the file.

+Note that this doesn't work at system activation time, only when editing the files.
+For system activation you still need an age or ssh key present.

 ## Sources